 The Honourable Justice Jon Sigurdson completed his undergraduate studies in Economics in 1969 and received a Bachelor of Laws (LLB) from the University of British Columbia in 1973.
 Prior to his appointment to the BC Supreme Court, Justice Sigurdson began his legal career articling at Bull Housser.
 He remained connected to UBC post-graduation by being instrumental in the establishment of the Allard School of Law Alumni Association where he has served as President.
 He remains connected to the school through the association.

-Brian Stephenson attended Allard School of Law from 2012 until 2015, during which time he was the recipient of the Blake Cassels & Graydon LLP Prize in Securities Regulation.
-Brian is an associate with Pushor Mitchell LLP in Kelowna and practices primarily in the areas of commercial financing and real estate.
+Brian attended Allard School of Law from 2012 until 2015, during which time he was the recipient of the Blake Cassels & Graydon LLP Prize in Securities Regulation.
+Brian is a partner with Pushor Mitchell LLP in Kelowna and practices primarily in the areas of commercial financing and real estate.
 He is also acting Director of Business Development for his firm and is responsible for the creation and coordination of internal as well as external business development and marketing initiatives.
 Brian volunteers with numerous organizations in Kelowna and sits on the Board of Directors of the Downtown Kelowna Association, is the Chair of the Chamber of Commerce Ambassadors Committee, and is a Member of Influence of the Okanagan Young Professionals.

 Rod served as President of the Allard School of Law Alumni Association from 2009 to 2015.
 He graduated from the Allard School of Law in 1985 and has practised law since he was called to the bar in 1986.
 He also serves on the Allard School of Law Dean's Advisory Council.
 He is the managing partner at Edwards, Kenny, Bray LLP and his areas of practice include commercial, real estate, insurance, estates, employment, administrative, personal injury, torts and construction litigation.
 He has represented clients in all levels of court in BC as well as in the Federal Court.
 In addition to his courtroom experience, Rod has represented clients before various administrative tribunals, including the Association of Professional Engineers and Geoscientists, the College of Dental Surgeons and the Workers' Compensation Board.
 He has also acted as an independent appeals officer, hearing appeals related to victim of crime compensation.
 Rod is a member of a number of subsections of the Canadian Bar Association as well as a longstanding member of the Trial Lawyers Association of BC, the American Association for Justice and the Vancouver Bar Association.
 Rod also serves as a volunteer for the Western Canada Society to Access Justice, providing pro bono legal services for individuals.
-(Profile on Rod for alumni newsletter.)

 Susan is a lawyer with Fiddes Van der Flier Law Corporation.